Kashish314/Fiction-World-Books/README.md

-# Fiction-World-Books
+PROJECT TITLE: Fiction-World-Books

-A website for all the book lovers using bootstrap, html, css and JavaScript.
+PURPOSE OF PROJECT: A website for all the book lovers.

+PROGRAMMING LANGUAGE: HTML/CSS/Bootstrap/JavaScript/JQuery

+AUTHORS: Kashish Gupta